-The IDT72255LA can easily be adapted to applications requiring depths greater than 8,192 and 16,384 for the IDT72265LA with an 18-bit bus width.
+The IDT72V261LA can easily be adapted to applications requiring depths greater than 16,384 and 32,768 for the IDT72V271LA with a 9-bit bus width.
 In FWFT mode, the FIFOs can be connected in series (the data outputs of one FIFO connected to the data inputs of the next) with no external logic necessary.
 The resulting configuration provides a total depth equivalent to the sum of the depths associated with each single FIFO.
-Figure 24 shows a depth expansion using two IDT72255LA/72265LA devices.
+Figure 22 shows a depth expansion using two IDT72V261LA/72V271LA devices.

 Care should be taken to select FWFT mode during Master Reset for all FIFOs in the depth expansion configuration.
 The first word written to an empty configuration will pass from one FIFO to the next ("ripple down") until it finally appears at the outputs of the last FIFO in the chain-no read operation is necessary but the RCLK of each FIFO must be free-running.
-Each time the data word appears at the outputs of one FIFO, that device's $\overline{OR}$ line goes LOW, enabling a write to the next FIFO in line.
+Each time the data word appears at the outputs of one FIFO, that device's $\overline{\text{OR}}$ line goes LOW, enabling a write to the next FIFO in line.

-For an empty expansion configuration, the amount of time it takes for $\overline{OR}$ of the last FIFO in the chain to go LOW (i.e. valid data to appear on the last FIFO's outputs) after a word has been written to the first FIFO is the sum of the delays for each individual FIFO:
+For an empty expansion configuration, the amount of time it takes for $\overline{\mathsf{OR}}$ of the last FIFO in the chain to go LOW (i.e. valid data to appear on the last FIFO's outputs) after a word has been written to the first FIFO is the sum of the delays for each individual FIFO:

 where N is the number of FIFOs in the expansion and TRCLK is the RCLK period.
-Note that extra cycles should be added for the possibility that the tskews specification is not met between WCLK and transfer clock, or RCLK and transfer clock, for the OR flag.
+Note that extra cycles should be added for the possibility that the tskew3 specification is not met between WCLK and transfer clock, or RCLK and transfer clock, for the \overline{OR} flag.